How to Use This Virtual Library as a

 15 Most Popular Search Engines" is a constantly

 updated ranking from eBizMBA.

-• "100 Search Engines for Academic Research," from TeachThought, is a multidisciplinary list to help you "discover the very best search engine for finding the academic results you’re looking for."
+• "100 Search Engines for Academic Research," from TeachThought, is a multidisciplinary list to acquaint you with specialized search engines and guides for academic purposes.

 • "12 Fabulous Academic Search Engines," from Educational Technology and Mobile Learning, suggests search engines that are "area or content specific."

 • Information specialist Phil Bradley offers lots of tips to help you select the proper search engine or technique for your task at hand, including country-based search engines.

 • If you have an older URL that no longer holds the content that you know used to be there, you may be able to retrieve that former content through the Internet Archive's Wayback Machine.

 • If you are seriously "searching the literature" in a topic, be sure to see the tips provided by the Thesis Whisperer in How to Become a Literature Searching Ninja and related posts on that very helpful academic blog.